idan00189/infra-automation/README.md

 ---

 <p align="center">
-  Built with 💻 by [Your Name] - A passionate infrastructure enthusiast
+  Built with 💻 by Idan Cohen - A passionate infrastructure enthusiast
 </p>

 ## Configuration Format